joshcanhelp/josh-to-11/content/post/125-making-a-commitment-to-better-output-no-more-fcking-typos.md

 wpid: 1526
 ---

-# Making a commitment to better output: NO MORE F*CKING TYPOS

 The number-one cause for broken pages, missed messages, mysterious errors, and general frustration is, from where I stand, uncorrected fat-finger errors.
 I say uncorrected because the problem isn’t the mistake, it’s that the mistake is made live and propagates.
 So, I’m proposing a simple solution: the F-word.